simonlast/node-persist/README.md

 #node-persist

-###Super-easy persistent data structures in Node.js
+###Super-easy (and fast) persistent data structures in Node.js
+Node-persist doesn't use a database.
+Instead, JSON documents are stored in the file system periodically for persistence.
+Because there is no network overhead and your data is just in-memory, node-persist is just about as fast as a database can get.

 This is still a work in progress.
 Send pull requests please.

 ##Install